Graduate Fellowship Program Application Tips

 8) List all relevant college or university honors and awards.

-These honors and awards could include inclusion in the Dean’s List, service or academic awards, scholarships, selection for prestigious programs, membership in academic or service organizations, or any other honor the individual would like to highlight in his/her academic or professional career.
+These honors and awards could include inclusion in the Dean’s List, service or academic awards, scholarships, selection for prestigious programs, membership in academic or service organizations, or any other honor the individual would like to highlight in their academic or professional career.

 9) Proofread all aspects of your application carefully; submit all application materials on time.

 The fellowship selection process is very competitive.
 Applications that are polished, well written, address all requirements, and arrive on time and complete generally create a favorable impression.
 You can track the status of your application and recommendations online.

 Contact the Rangel Program staff if you have any questions after reviewing the website.
-We are happy to answer e-mail.
+We are happy to answer e-mails.